Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 I located a Phase III allergy study and qualified for it once a skin prick test confirmed that I had a ragweed allergy.

-For the next six months, I took a daily sub-lingual dose of ragweed extract in order to soften my body’s reaction to ragweed.
+For the next six months, I took a daily sublingual dose of ragweed extract in order to desensitize my body to ragweed.
 I also recorded any allergy symptoms that I experienced.

 For this study, I was required to show up at the lab once a month and give an update of my condition (which included an annoying pregnancy test every single time).

 At each of these follow-up visits, I was paid $75.
 By the time the study was complete, I was $675 richer and hopefully allergy-free.